huggingface/transformers/docs/source/en/model_doc/llava_onevision.md

 ### Multi image inference

-LLaVa-Onevision can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
+LLaVa-OneVision can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
 For that you have to use checkpoints with an "ov" suffix.
 Here is how you can do it:

 ```python
 import requests